Going to Windhoek, Namibia . Is it safe for a woman alone? Any recommendation for a good but not too expensive hotel?

 In Windhoek we loved "Joes Beerhouse for dinner" this was a real treat.

-We drove north of Windhoek and found a gorgeous Himba village - the photography opportunities here for people are amazing - this was truly a highlight of Namibia. about 6 years agoAnswered by Lisa via WorldNomads.com
+We drove north of Windhoek and found a gorgeous Himba village - the photography opportunities here for people are amazing - this was truly a highlight of Namibia. almost 9 years agoAnswered by Lisa via WorldNomads.com

 Contact Iris Piehl in Windhoe.
 Work Phone

 +264 61 254702 - she is a lovely woman, and a very well known person in the community.
 She is a travel professional and you can trust her advice completely.
-Do tell her I gave you her details - enjoy! about 6 years ago
+Do tell her I gave you her details - enjoy! almost 9 years ago